Skip to content

 OAuth Third-Party Connections (Server-Side Token Vault)

-Third-party OAuth tokens are stored server-side in a pgsodium-encrypted column and auto-refreshed within 60 seconds of expiry; the client never sees a raw access token; it calls an Edge Function that returns only the decrypted value for the calling user.
+Third-party OAuth tokens are stored server-side in a pgsodium-encrypted column and auto-refreshed within a minute of expiry; the client never sees a raw access token; it calls an Edge Function that returns only the decrypted value for the calling user.

 • Tier: Specialized